samtoth/1lab/src/Cat/Displayed/Cartesian/Discrete.lagda.md

     hl x = is-hlevel≃ 1 (Iso→Equiv eqv) $
       ×-is-hlevel 1 (Π-is-hlevel 1 λ _ → is-hlevel-is-prop 2) hlevel!
 ```
-# Categories of discrete fibrations
+## Categories of discrete fibrations

-We can also consider morphisms between discrete fibrations.
-These are the
+Discrete fibrations also form the objects of a category where the
-vertically-fibred functors, we will call this category DFibs and show that
+morphisms are `vertical functors`{.agda ident=Vertical-functor}.
+We can
-it is equivalent to the category of presheaves.
+now show that this category is equivalent to the category of presheaves.

 <!--
 ```agda